Schweinfurt–Regensburg mission: Weather delays

+Raids

 Regensburg strike force

-The Regensburg task force was led by the 4th Bombardment Wing commander, Colonel Curtis E. LeMay.
+The Regensburg task force was led by the 3rd Bombardment Wing commander, Colonel Curtis E. LeMay.
 This mission would make LeMay's name as a combat leader.
-The task force consisted of seven B-17 Groups totalling 146 aircraft, each group but one flying a 21-aircraft combat box tactical formation.
-The groups were organized into three larger formations termed "provisional combat wings", three groups in a Vee formation wing box leading the procession, followed in trail by two wing boxes of two groups each in echelon formation with one group leading and the second trailing at lower altitude.
+The task force consisted of seven B-17 groups totaling 146 aircraft, each group but one flying in a 21-aircraft combat box tactical formation.
+The groups were organized into three larger formations termed "provisional combat wings."
+Three groups in a Vee formation wing box led the procession, followed by two wing boxes of two groups each in echelon formation, with one group leading and the second trailing at a lower altitude.
+The groups flying at lower altitudes included the 388th, 100th, 381st and 303rd.

 Approximately fifteen minutes after it crossed the coast at 10:00, the Regensburg force encountered the first German fighter interception, which continued with growing intensity nearly all the way to the target area.
 Several factors weighed against the Regensburg force in this air battle.
 The arrangement of two groups instead of three in the two following provisional wings meant a third fewer guns available to each for their mutual defense and made them more likely targets.
 The overall length of the task force was too great for effective fighter support.

 The last wing formation of bombers was fifteen miles behind the first and nearly out of visual range.
 Of the two groups of P-47s (87 aircraft) tasked to escort the force to the German border, only one arrived at the rendezvous point on time, covering only the lead wing, and the second arrived fifteen minutes late.
-Finally, both P-47 groups were forced to turn back to base after only fifteen minutes of escort duty, without engaging any German interceptors.
+Both P-47 groups were forced to turn back to base after only fifteen minutes of escort duty, without engaging any German interceptors.
 The last provisional wing in the task force was left without any fighter protection at all.